Alsouir/Alsouir/README.md

 - 🧑🏻‍🎓 I graduated from Bauman Moscow State Technical University and have a specialist degree

-- 💻 Currently studying at School21 in Moscow campus

 - 👀 Developer, programmer C/C++

 - ⚡️ Interested in C/C++ development